View basket (0 items $0.00)

 Just because you get somebody to zero, doesn’t mean that they are leveraging their assets and transforming in a positive way and self-actualizing.
 And interestingly, if you look at the history of mental health, the development of positive psychology in this country, it’s largely related to the awareness of Westerners of Easter practices.

 Some aspects of Western psychology via e.g. Carl Jung and Abraham Maslow, is strongly influenced by Eastern thought.
 And what the yogis were so good at was describing human potential.
 They understood what real mental health is and how you can start looking at aspects of your life that need to be shifted and changed.
-It’s not easy, but they developed so many ways to make possible.
+It’s not easy, but they developed so many ways to make it possible.

 And now, this wonderful information from neuroscience is really just a way for us to explain what the yogis were talking about.
 It’s just the merging or the coming together of Western scientific thought with the Eastern understanding of human psychology and potential.